vishandi/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 All contacts do not have any schedule.

     2. Test case: `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W` <br>
-       Expected: The first person's schedule (with the inputted event included) will be displayed in the right panel.
+       Expected: The first person's schedule (with the inputted event included) will be displayed in the schedule panel.
 The newly added event detail is shown in the status message.

     3. Test case: `addEvent 0 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W` <br>
        Expected: No change in the GUI.
 Error detail is shown in the status message.